Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Fiber Models

 Dispersion arises because the medium absorbs energy through the oscillations of bound electrons, causing a {\it frequency} dependence of the material refractive index~\cite[p.~7]{Agrawal}.
 The Kerr effect is caused by anharmonic motion of bound electrons in the presence of an intense electromagnetic field, causing an {\it intensity} dependence of the material refractive index~\cite[p.~17, 165]{Agrawal}.

+Suppose an optical field propagates at a center/carrier frequency $\omega_0$.
 Let $A(z,t)$ be a complex number representing the slowly-varying component (or envelope) of a linearly-polarized, electric field at position $z$ and time $t$ in single-mode fiber.
+We ignore polarization effects, i.e., a linearly-polarized input electric field remains linearly polarized during propagation.
 The equation governing the evolution of $A(z,t)$ as the wave propagates through the fiber is \cite[p.
 44]{Agrawal}

-where $i = \sqrt{-1}$, $\alpha$ is the power attenuation coefficient, $\beta_1$ is the reciprocal of the group velocity, $\beta_2$ is the group velocity dispersion (GVD) coefficient, $\gamma = n_2 \omega_0 / (c A_{\text{eff}})$, $n_2$ is the non-linear refractive index, $\omega_0$ is the carrier frequency, $c$ is the speed of light in free space, and $A_{\text{eff}}$ is the effective cross-section area of the fiber.
+where $i = \sqrt{-1}$, $\beta_1$ is the reciprocal of the group velocity, $\beta_2$ is the group velocity dispersion (GVD) coefficient, and $\gamma$ is the nonlinear coefficient.
 It is common to specify GVD through the dispersion parameter $D$ which is related to $\beta_2$ by \cite[p.
 11]{Agrawal}